datagrok-ai/public/help/develop/how-to/build-an-app.md

 a Covid-19 or weather info panel, etc.

-Datagrok applications are developed in JavaScript / TypeScript using our rich [Datagrok JavaScript API](), with also using any of the [scripting]() languages we support, such as R or Python, via calling scripts.
+Datagrok applications are developed in JavaScript / TypeScript using our rich [Datagrok JavaScript API](), with also using any of the [scripting]() languages we support, such as R or Python, via calling scripts, and connecting to third-party data sources and services.

 Technically, applications are [functions](../overview/functions/function.md) tagged with the `#app` tag.
 In this function, you take control over what the platform will let user do and see next once the app is executed.
 Think of it as of the application's entry point (`Main` function and the like).

-## Entry points
+## Entry point

 A Datagrok [package]() might contain zero, one, or more Datagrok applications.
 These come along any other entities in the package, which these applications may be using, such as connections, viewers, scripts, etc.

-Let's consider a very simple example of a webpack-based package with two apps in one `package.js`:
+Let's consider a very simple example of a webpack-based package with just two trivial apps in one `src/package.js`:

 ```
 import * as grok from 'datagrok-api/grok';